-Scammers will always try to get you to immediately converse with them via email off the website so we are unable to track their activity.
-Contacting members through the website ensures that we can warn you should we find anything suspicious about their listing.
+Scammers will usually request your contact details to speak with you off the website so we are unable to track their activity (eg. Whatsapp or email), and will avoid talking by video chat or phone call.
+Contacting members through the website ensures that we can warn you if we find anything suspicious about their listing.

 Never pay any money before viewing

 Most scammers are advertising a property that doesn’t exist.
-Very rarely will a scammer offer you a property viewing or meeting with them.
-Most listings made by a scammer will be a one-bedroom or studio property, as in these cases no roommates will be available to show you the property.
+Scammers will rarely offer you a property viewing or meeting with them.
+Most listings made by a scammer will be a one-bedroom or studio property, so they can convince you that no one is available to show you the property.
 They will request upfront payment and promise to courier you the keys.

 Never transfer money to someone you have never met, or for a property you have never seen.